 Particular note needs to be taken of irritable bladder symptoms that affect baseline bladder capacity and function.
-Radiation oncologists should be trained in the interpretation of investigations and other evaluations, including the results of cystoscopy, EUA and TURBT with bladder mapping and "random" biopsies.
+Radiation oncologists should be trained in the interpretation of investigations and other evaluations, including the results of cystoscopy, examination under anesthesia (EUA), and TURBT with bladder mapping and "random" biopsies.
 The importance of the extent of carcinoma in situ (CIS) and presence of hydronephrosis should also be appreciated.